-Serum Institute fire: Poonawala calls it sorrowful day, to offer Rs 25 lakh compensation to families of dead
+Serum Institute fire: 5 killed, Vaccine maker offers Rs 25 lakh compensation to families of dead

 New Delhi, Jan 21: Cyrus S Poonawalla, chairman and MD of Serum Institute of India, on Thursday said the vaccine major will offer a compensation of Rs 25 lakh in addition to the mandated amount to families of persons who died in a fire at the company's premises in Pune.